magma/magma/docs/readmes/contributing/contribute_id_mappings.md

 hide_title: true
 ---

+# Magma Maintainers GitHub-to-Slack IDs

-Here are the Github to Slack ID mappings for all [Magma maintainers](https://github.com/orgs/magma/teams/repo-magma-maintain).
+Here are the GitHub-to-Slack mappings for all [Magma maintainers](https://github.com/orgs/magma/teams/repo-magma-maintain).

 Instructions on joining our Slack workspace is provided in the [Magma community page](https://www.magmacore.org/community/).